A classic recipe from childhood days

-Our recipe may surprise you, because in addition to the plant drink and the semolina, we have also included aquafaba (a vegan type of egg white), which makes the pudding really light and airy.
-But don’t worry, you don’t have to buy anything special.
+Our recipe may surprise you, because in addition to the plant drink and the semolina, we also stirred in aquafaba (a kind of beaten egg white), which makes the pudding really airy and light.
+But don’t worry, you don’t have to buy anything special for this.
 Having a simple jar of chickpeas in the house is enough!

 - 720 ml plant milk